hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 				 "16" = "Plasmacytoid dendritic cells")

 # These new celltype values are only stored in the idents
-# So good practice is to store these changes in a column
+# Good practice is to store these changes in a column
 seurat_integrated$celltype <- Idents(seurat_integrated)
 ```